 A native of Van Wert, Ohio, Jim majored in Broadcasting at the Walter Cronkite School of Journalism and Mass Communication at Arizona State University in Tempe, Ariz.

-Prior to ONN-TV, he served six years as the main anchor at the ABC affiliate in Myrtle Beach, S.C.
+Jim brings more than two decades of experience in television and political reporting to his position.
+Prior to joining 10TV, he served six years as the main anchor at the ABC affiliate in Myrtle Beach, S.C.
 He also worked as an anchor and reporter in southern Arizona.

-Jim spent about a decade in the political arena serving in various capacities, including a five-year stint as a Congressional press secretary in Washington, D.C.
+Prior to his broadcasting career, Jim spent about a decade in the political arena serving in various capacities, including a five-year stint as a Congressional press secretary in Washington, D.C.

 Jim regularly hosts and moderates live debates and forums on the air.
 He is also a frequent guest speaker at local organizations offering analysis and insight into the political arena.

 - Columbus Mother Worries Over Daughter’s Health After She’s Dropped From Insurance Coverage